 - 1911 Festival of Empire, organized by the Indian Society of Oriental Art for George V’s coronation, Crystal Palace, London

 - 1924 Travelling exhibit. organized by the Indian Society of Oriental Art and American Federation of Art, USA

 - 2004 Manifestations II, organized by Delhi Art Gallery, Jehangir Art Gallery, Mumbai and Delhi Art Gallery, New Delhi

 - 2011 Summer Oasis, organized by Chitrakoot Art Gallery, Kolkata

 It seems Sunayani Devi understands and considers every situation positively.
 The modern Indian art gallery she created is truly an inspiration.
-It can bring divinity even to a mushroom head and more simplicity in their approach.
-Which painting of her inspired you most?
+It can bring divinity even to a mushroom head and more simplicity in its approach.
+Which painting of hers inspired you most?